Dr. Michael J. Koplow is Israel Policy Forum’s Policy Director, based in Washington, DC.

 Nimrod Novik is the Israel Policy Forum (IPF) Israel Fellow.
 A former Senior Adviser to Shimon Peres and a Former Special Ambassador of the State of Israel, he is a Senior Associate of the Economic Cooperation Foundation (ECF) and Member of the Executive Committee of Commanders for Israel’s Security (CIS).

-Evan Gottesman is a Communications Associate at Israel Policy Forum.
-His work has been published by The National Interest, World Policy Journal, The Diplomat, and The Jerusalem Post.
+Evan Gottesman is Associate Director of Policy and Communications at Israel Policy Forum.
+His work has been published by Ha'aretz, The National Interest, World Policy Journal, The Diplomat, The Jerusalem Post, and ETH Zürich's Center for Security Studies.

 Noa Shusterman is IPF's Communications and Research Fellow and an Israeli Fulbright Scholar.
 She previously worked at Walla!
 News and is a graduate of The Hebrew University of Jerusalem.
 She is completing her MA in International Relations at New York University, researching the Israeli-Palestinian peace process.